microsoft/vcpkg/README.md

 depending on what you're using.

 For more information, see [Installing and Using Packages][getting-vcpkg:using-a-package].
-If a library you need is not present in vcpkg catalog, you can [open an issue on the GitHub repo][getting-vcpkg:open-issue] where the vcpkg team and community can see it, and potentially add the port to vcpkg.
+If a library you need is not present in the vcpkg catalog, you can [open an issue on the GitHub repo][getting-vcpkg:open-issue] where the vcpkg team and community can see it, and potentially add the port to vcpkg.